danielabar/meblog/src/markdown/stripe-test-clocks-payment-webhooks.md

 Note that only one test can be active at a time — running setup again overwrites this file.
 You need to run cleanup before switching to a different plan type.

-### Step 2: Fast-Forward Time
+### Fast-Forward Time

 This is where Test Clocks shine.
-Instead of waiting a month for the subscription to renew, we just advance the clock.
-The task reads the `renewal_time` stored in the state file (which was set from `subscription.current_period_end` at setup), then adds 30 days as a buffer:
+Instead of waiting a month (or a year, depending on which plan we're testing) for the subscription to renew, we just advance the clock.
+The task reads the `renewal_time` stored in the state file (which was set from `subscription.current_period_end` at setup), then adds 30 days to ensure enough days have gone by to process all the renewal attempts:

 ```ruby
 target_time = renewal_time + (30 * 24 * 60 * 60)